ltw-webdev-javascript/curriculum/waypoints-svg.md

   - title: "Create a waypoints animation"
     before: |
-      Using the files in the forked & cloned repository, implement the necessary Javascript to make the waypoints work.
+      Using the files in the forked & cloned repository, implement the necessary JavaScript to make the waypoints work.

       **Make the prehistoric creatures be invisible by default then become visible when they scroll into view.**